-When we last met we spoke of the anaphora, wherein the priest offers up the gifts and in return God gives us himself, changing the Gifts into the Body and Blood of Christ.
+We spoke of the anaphora, wherein the priest offers up the gifts and in return God gives us himself, changing the Gifts into the Body and Blood of Christ.
 We showed how we participate in the whole economy of salvation represented to us each week.

-Let us now turn our thoughts to the partaking of the Eucharist.
+This week, let's discuss the partaking of the Eucharist.
 We'll explore some aspects of Christ giving us himself in the Eucharist, through the meaning of the actions and prayers of this section of the divine Liturgy.